 Above Ground Commercial Storm Shelters

 Survive-a-Storm Shelters is the world’s leading provider of above ground community storm shelters.
-When Fortune 500 companies need to protect their employees from tornadoes and other violent windstorms, they call Survive-a-Storm Shelters.
+When Fortune 500 and 100 companies need to protect their employees from tornadoes and other violent windstorms, they call Survive-a-Storm Shelters.
 Survive-a-Storm has gained a reputation as the go-to solution provider for community tornado safe rooms.

 We count among our clients the U.S. Army, the U.S. Air Force, the U.S. Navy, 3M, Kia Motors, Mercedes-Benz, Cree, Schlumberger, and US Steel–just to name a few.
 School districts and local governments across America rely on Survive-a-Storm’s above ground community storm shelters to protect students and community members from 250 MPH EF5 tornado winds.